odomlab2/sci-rocket/docs/overview_methodology.md

 - count: Total number of hashing reads for that specific cell-barcode / hash-barcode combination.
 - n_umi: Number of unique UMIs for that specific cell-barcode / hash-barcode combination.

+## Haplotyping (optional; _Mus musculus_ cross-experiments only)

+As optional procedure, **sci-rocket** can be used to further haplotype the sex-chromosome X of the demultiplexed samples, e.g. in the case of mouse F1 cross-hybrids, see [here](overview_files.md#haplotyping-optional-mus-musculus-cross-experiments-only) for more information.
+This will download (or symlink) the [MGP](http://www.sanger.ac.uk/science/data/mouse-genomes-project) database and perform haplotype-specific read-counting using **whatshap** on F1-informative heterozygous SNPs.

 ## Output